brbaso/UIkit_Lightbox_Extended/README.md

 framework -  the only difference is that we load **lightbox-ext.js**(or **lightbox-ext.min.js** for production environment) instead of the original UIkit **lightbox.js** file.

-Also, there is the main.css file loaded and used for additional styling inthe example.
+Also, there is the main.css file loaded and used for additional styling.